-A pre-construction plan and specification review to determine that the proposed property will meet all required accessibility requirements.
+- A pre-construction plan and specification review to determine that the proposed property will meet all required accessibility requirements.
 The Consultant report must be included with the initial construction documents submitted to DCA.
-At a minimum, the report will include the initial comments from the consultant, all documents related to resolution of identified accessibility issues and a certification from the consultant that the plans appear to meet all accessibility requirements.

-- 2. Provide at least two training sessions to the General Contractor and Subcontractors regarding accessibility requirements.
+At a minimum, the report will include the initial comments from the consultant, all documents related to resolution of identified accessibility issues and a certification from the consultant that the plans appear to meet all accessibility requirements. - 2.
+Provide at least two training sessions to the Architect, General Contractor, Job Superintendent, and a representative of every subcontractor group that will affect accessibility (grading, concrete, framing, electrical, plumbing, sheetrock, and cabinetry) regarding accessibility requirements.
 One training must be on site. - 3.
 An inspection of the construction site after framing is completed to determine that the property is following the approved plans and specifications as to accessibility.
 DCA must receive a copy of the report issued by the consultant as well as documentation that all issues, if any, have been resolved. - 4.
 A final inspection of the property after completion of construction to determine that the property has been constructed in accordance with all accessibility requirements.
 DCA must receive a copy of the report issued by the consultant as well as documentation that all issues, if any, have been resolved prior to submission of the project cost certification.